RuiyingChenBioinfo/PlanTalk/README.md

 **3. Gene list representing plasmodesmata strength (optional)**

-This file should be a one-column file with no row names and no column header.
+This file should be a one-column file of gene identifiers  (consistent with the gene format in the Seurat data input) with no row names and no column header.

 The plasmodesmata gene lists of *Arabidopsis thaliana* and its homologs in *Solanum lycopersicum* have been configured and can be used directly in PlanTalk.